Robot Battery Basics

 The power supply for an FRC® robot is a single 12V 18Ah SLA (Sealed Lead Acid) non-spillable battery, capable of briefly supplying over 180A and arcing over 500A when fully charged.
 The Robot Battery assembly includes the COTS battery, lead cables with contacts, and Anderson SB connector.
 Teams are encouraged to have multiple Robot Batteries.

-The Robot Rules in the Game Manual specify a Commercial Off The Shelf [COTS] non-spillable sealed lead acid battery meeting specific criteria, and gives examples of legal part numbers from a variety of vendors.
+The Robot Rules in the Game Manual specify a COTS non-spillable sealed lead acid battery meeting specific criteria, and gives examples of legal part numbers from a variety of vendors.

 Battery Safety & Handling